FieldRobotEvent/competition_environment/README.md

 # Competition environment
 This repository contains the `docker-compose` scripts needed to run a competition on your own computer.
-For each task, one `docker-compose` script is provided.
+For each task, one `docker-compose` script is provided (a `cuda` and non-`cuda` version).
 These compose files are creating two Docker containers:

 1. The simulation container that is simulating the virtual maize field and the robots sensor data.
 This container is created from the [simulation image](https://hub.docker.com/r/fieldrobotevent/simulation) and is provided by the organization.
 2. The robot container that is defining the robots behaviour and includes all software needed to run your robot.
 This container is created from a robot workspace image which is build by you.
 An [example workspace](https://github.com/FieldRobotEvent/example_ws) containing a Dockerfile to build a robot container is provided.